ldaptools/ldaptools/docs/en/reference/Schema-Configuration.md

 #### paging

 This is a boolean value for whether or not paging should be used when querying for this object type.
 Certain controls require that paging is not used.
-If this not defined then it will default to whatever you set in your domain config or the Query Builder instance.
+If this is not defined then it will default to whatever you set in your domain config or the Query Builder instance.

 ```yaml